jlinkemeyer/DRL-MultiAgent/README.md

 #### Download the checkpoints
-If you do not want to train the network yourself but still want to see how the trained agent behaves in its environment, please download the checkpoints from [here]() and store them in the `tf_checkpoints` folder.
+If you do not want to train the network yourself but still want to see how the trained agent behaves in its environment, please download the checkpoints from [here](https://myshare.uni-osnabrueck.de/f/f81d6193843045d49202/) and store them in the `tf_checkpoints` folder.

 #### Start testing
-Now you can simply run the command `python main.py`.
-If everything goes right, you will receive a message that the models are initialized with the given checkpoints.
-Also, a Unity window will open up and show how the agent performs using the loaded checkpoints.
+Now you can simply run the command `python main.py --train False`.
+A Unity window will open up and show how the agent performs using the loaded checkpoints.

 ### Training yourself
 Checkpoints are loaded automatically if they are contained in the checkpoints folder.
 If you want to train from scratch,